The SpongeBob SquarePants Movie: The SpongeBob Movie: Sponge Out of Water

 A second movie, which was announced in February 2012, was directed by Paul Tibbitt, written by Jonathan Aibel and Glenn Berger, and executive-produced by Stephen Hillenburg, who co-wrote the story with Tibbit.
 Paramount stated in early June 2014 that the film would be released on February 6, 2015.
 The film involves SpongeBob, Patrick, Squidward, Mr. Krabs, Plankton and Sandy taking back the Krabby Patty secret formula from a pirate that stole it, resulting in them making it to land.

 The SpongeBob Movie: Sponge on the Run

 The third movie, The SpongeBob Movie: Sponge on the Run, was announced in late 2019 and was released on August 14, 2020, in Canada and on March 4, 2021, on Paramount+ in the United States.
 Tim Hill served as the director and the screenplay was written by Aaron Springer with Jonathan Aibel and Glenn Berger.
 The film follows SpongeBob and Patrick on a rescue mission to save Gary, and reveals how SpongeBob and Gary met at Kamp Koral.

+The SpongeBob Movie: Search for SquarePants

+A fourth theatrical SpongeBob film was officially confirmed to be in development in February 2022.
+The film initially began development as a direct-to-streaming film focused on Mr. Krabs.
+In April 2023, during Paramount Pictures' CinemaCon panel, it was announced that the film would be titled The SpongeBob Movie: Search for SquarePants, with series veteran Derek Drymon set to direct the film.
+In April 2024, it was reported that the show's regular voice cast of Tom Kenny, Clancy Brown, Rodger Bumpass, Bill Fagerbakke, Carolyn Lawrence, and Mr. Lawrence would reprise their roles.
+In July, Mark Hamill revealed that he would be voicing The Flying Dutchman, replacing long-time voice actor Brian Doyle-Murray.
+Pam Brady and Lisa Stewart would serve as producers.
+It was released in theaters on December 19, 2025.